JSudron/Nordic-Discovery-Project/README.md

 ### Goals

+To allow users to find a variety of accomodation/attractions within any location in Denmark, Finland, Iceland, Norway & Sweden.

 #### Target audience

+- Holidaymakers of all ages looking for potential holiday destinations.
+- Holidaymakers whom have already have a holiday booked to Scandinavia or Iceland.
+- Students between 18 & 28 looking for somewhere to go on a gap year.

 #### Customer goals

+- Have a fully proficient & intuitive website.
+- Reach a variety of new customers.
+- Gain advertising/sponsorship from accomodation/attractions found on the site.

 ### User Stories

 #### Travel company

+- Have an attractive & fast website which will keep users engaged.
+- Provide a pleasant user experience so users continue to visit the site.
+- Enable users to easily find a variety of accomodation/attractions within their desired location.
+- Help to increase turnover at attractions so they'll actively advertise Nordic Discovery, e.g. via their own website.
+- In the future to drive revenue via sponsorship & advertising from searched locations & accomodation/attractions.

 #### UX designer

+- Track user behaviour to continue to enhance the user experience.
+- Provide a website which is attractive, yet can easily be modified as per the travel companies request.
+- Ensure the functionality of the website provides the results required by the user.

 #### User/Customer

+- Find a variety of accomodation/attractions

 ### Design